-Send newsletter, marketing campaign, product updates, offers, etc. using SendGrid, Mailgun, Mandrill transactional email from OneSignal.
+Send newsletter, marketing campaign, product updates, offers, etc., using SendGrid, Mailgun, and Mandrill transactional email from OneSignal.

-The marketing email platform is expensive than transactional emails.
-Usually, it’s a double cost or more.
+The marketing email platform is more expensive than transactional emails.
+Usually, it’s double the cost or more.

-But what if I tell you, you can send beautiful emails at the cost of transactional emails?
+But what if I tell you that you can send beautiful emails at the cost of transactional emails?

 That’s right.
 It’s possible.

 SendGrid offers 12,000 emails for FREE per month, and if your list is extensive, it will cost $9.95 for 100,000 emails.

 Now, if you have to send email through another platform like MailChimp, then you have to pay $$$ a month.